Almost Optimal Variance-Constrained Best Arm Identification: Discussion of the case

-w.h.p., where This enables us not only to deal with the case $\sigma_{i^\star}=\bar{\sigma}^2,$ but also facilitates in ascertaining the feasibility of the best feasible arm in the usual instance in which $\sigma_{i^\star}^2<\bar{\sigma}^2$.
-Therefore, the time complexity is better than the current VA-LUCB algorithm, as well as RiskAverse-UCB-BAI algorithm to be discussed extensively in Appendix \ref{sec:discussion}.
+This enables us not only to deal with the case $\sigma_{i^\star}=\bar{\sigma}^2,$ but also facilitates in ascertaining the feasibility of the best feasible arm in the usual instance in which $\sigma_{i^\star}^2<\bar{\sigma}^2$.
+Therefore, the sample complexity is better than the current VA-LUCB algorithm, as well as RiskAverse-UCB-BAI algorithm to be discussed extensively in Appendix \ref{sec:discussion}.
 The proof just follows the same procedure as in Section \ref{proofsketch}.